RedPitaya/Documentation/appsFeatures/applications/streaming/appStreaming.rst

             .. group-tab:: OS version 2.00

                 Files with clients are in the streaming web application.
-You can download it from RP itself.
+You can download it from Red Pitaya itself.

     #.
 Unzip and run the client